-Given the pandemic and resulting cancellation of previously scheduled in-person events such as the Annual Founders’ Day Celebration and the Annual Golf Classic, the ECC Foundation has been hard at work developing an engaging experience that will include various presentations, entertainment, social interaction, and even a face mask contest.
+Given the pandemic and the resulting cancellation of previously scheduled in-person events such as the Annual Founders’ Day Celebration and the Annual Golf Classic, the ECC Foundation has been hard at work developing an engaging experience that will include various presentations, entertainment, social interaction, and even a face mask contest.

 “ECC is an incredible asset to Elgin and the larger community,” said David Davin, ECC’s executive director of advancement and foundation.
 “The ECC Foundation exists to support those that are striving to build a bright future for themselves, their family, and their community.
 The accomplishments of the students, faculty, staff, and community supporters that we are celebrating through this event make us all proud.
 It also serves as a reminder that our mission to support our deserving students—who will one day be proud alumni and community leaders—is more important than ever.”

 The 2020 honorees include ECC Friend of Education Award winner Robert Malm; Exceptional Friend of the ECC Foundation Award winner Adrienne Butler; ECC Distinguished Alumni of the Year Award winner Linda Deering Dean (Class of ’81); and ECC President’s Lasting Impact Award winners Mike Shales and Ed Hunter.